freedomjs/freedom-port-control/README.md

 portControl.addMappingUpnp(55557, 55557, 7200);
 ```

-All of these methods return the same promise as `addMapping` and refreshes similarly.
+All of these methods return the same promise as `addMapping()` and refresh similarly.

 ### Delete port mapping